teemuhirsikangas/magicaespeculo/readme.md

 30.5.2018 - Added Emphase envoy inverters to 3 phases and sort the microinverter arrays to same layout as in the roof

-11.6.2018 - Added rtl_433 door sensors and mqtt handler
+12.6.2018 - Added rtl_433 door sensors and mqtt handler, IFTT push notifications moved from python script to node

 License
 MIT